0 Comment

 When performed manually, the process can be time-consuming and even challenging.
 However, online survey forms can simplify the task and provide the requisite information quickly.

-Team leaders, line managers, and supervisors are in the right place to assess employees’ performance, contribution, and achievement.
+Team leaders, line managers, and supervisors are in the proper position to assess employees’ performance, contributions, and achievements.
 That is why ensuring their greater involvement in developing an organization’s recognition policy is essential for its success.

 Supervisors understand their team members’ contributions well.
 Their feedback will likely be more insightful than that of those less involved in day-to-day operations.
 Hence, it adds credibility to the decision to reward specific employees without causing dissent among other employees.

-Also, the organization needs some variety in its employee recognition program.
+Additionally, the organization would benefit from some variety in its employee recognition program.
 It helps the program retain novelty for a long time and gives the employees something to be excited about.

-It can be through different types of recognition, frequency of recognition, or even new and innovative ideas.
+Recognition can take various forms, including the frequency of recognition or new and innovative ideas.

 Keeping the above principles in mind and with the right intent, organizations can develop effective rewards and recognition policies that can ensure the happiness and satisfaction of their workforce and result in greater business growth.